johsteffens/beth/README.md

 Primary motivation for this project is overcoming these deficiencies.
 Secondly, using this new framework to provide functionality as might be expected from a general purpose library with a scientific touch.
 Thirdly, developing new algorithic ideas and/or experiment with unconventional approaches (this can also be realized in beth-dependent projects).

 ### History
 In an attempt to find my own solution to generic polymorphism, I conceived the *reflection-perspective* approach during Summer 2017 and started project [beth](https://github.com/johsteffens/beth) bringing this (and other ideas) into tangible shape.
 Winter 2017/2018 the project [actinon](https://github.com/johsteffens/actinon) was developed utilizing the framework and demonstrating its usefulness.
 Spring 2018 I started developing a numerical mathematics suite  in sub-library [bmath](#bmath) with special focus on accrate, stable and efficient matrix factorizations.
-Spring 2019 I started developing [Beth-Plant](#plant).
+Spring 2019 I started developing the meta-language [Beth-Plant](#plant) and parallel library [badapt](#badapt) using that language.